VergeGroup/swift-verge/Docs/docs/VergeStore/derived.md

 - Emit the updated data with updating Store
 - Supports subscribe the data
 - Supports Memoization
-- Compatible with SwiftUI's observableObject and `UseState`
+- Compatible with SwiftUI's observableObject and `StateReader`

 ## Overview